Best Helium Leak Detector (for Leak Detection in 2023)

 Yes.
 Helium is used to cool the superconducting magnets in a MRI scanner to a temperature below 4,15 Kelvin (-269°C).
 Since helium is a very small molecule, it can leak and hence, all seals and welds must be perfect in an MRI.
 A helium leak detector is imperative to be used in high magnetic fields such as those found around the outside of Magnetic Resonance Imaging (MRI) scanners.

-How is Helium Gas Detected?
+How is Helium Gas Leaks Detected?

 Since helium is an inert gas, chemical methods to detect He gas, such as redox reaction that are used in electrochemical and semiconducting metal oxide gas sensors do not work.
 Therefore, the change in thermal conductivity (since it is lower in molecular weight) compared to air, is an excellent physical method used to make a helium sensor.
 These sensors are called thermal conductivity detector (TCD), referred to sometimes as a katharometer.
 Two thermal element compared normal air with the gas sample.
 If the sample gas has an amount of "helium" the change in conductivity as a result of the physical thermal change will be detected and translated into a useful calibrated He concentration.